WorkOfStan/mycms/README.md

 MyCMS
 -----

-Simple framework to help developing websites.
+Simple framework to help developing interactive websites.
 Works as a devstack which you install and then write your classes specific for the project.

 # Features
 - [jQuery](https://jquery.org/) and [Bootstrap](https://getbootstrap.com/docs/4.0/components/) (version 4) used in the presentation